Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Do not go where the path may lead, go instead where there is no path and leave a trail."
+> "Welcome every morning with a smile.
+Look on the new day as another gift from your Creator, another golden opportunity."
-> — **Ralph Waldo Emerson**
+> — **Og Mandino**

 ---